S-Sayed/java-code-examples/web-socket-example/README.md

 - To install, run the below command
   - mvn clean install

-# Second, install/package the artifact
-  - run the gitty server using the below command
+# Second, run jetty server using the below command
   - mvn jetty:run